k-niranjani/medical-image-preprocessing/README.md

-# 🩺 Eye Preprocessing Pipeline
+# 🩺 Medical Image Preprocessing Pipeline

-A modular preprocessing toolkit for fundus and medical imaging datasets.
+A modular preprocessing toolkit for medical imaging datasets.
 Designed for reproducible, plug-and-play use with minimal setup.

 ---